-We begin our analysis of the data from the NJS with simple bivariate relationships between mean experimental impacts for a variety of labor market outcomes and the fraction of participants with a positive self-reported evaluation for the four demographic groups in the experiment.
+We begin our analysis of the data from the NJS with simple bivariate relationships between mean experimental impacts and fractions of treated participants giving a positive evaluation of JTPA.
 This analysis, presented in Table 1, extends that presented in Table 8.11 of Heckman and Smith (1998).
 It represents a very basic application of the methodology outlined in Section 4.1.

-The first four rows in Table 1 correspond to the four demographic groups described above.
-The first column presents the fraction of the experimental treatment group with a positive self-reported evaluation.
-The remaining columns report mean impacts on eight different earnings and employment outcomes.
-The first two measures consist of self-reported earnings and any self-reported employment in the first 18 months after random assignment, which roughly corresponds to the period prior to the survey response for most sample members.
-The second two measures consist of self-reported earnings and employment in month 18 after random assignment, thus focusing on the respondent's status right around the time of the survey, rather than over the entire period since random assignment.
-The remaining four measures repeat the first four, but now using the quarterly data from the matched UI earnings records rather than the selfreported outcome data.
+Throughout our discussion of results, we refer to adult males, adult females, youth males and youth females as "the four basic (demographic) groups" of the experiment.
+The first four rows of Table 1 present statistics for each of these groups.
+The first column presents the fraction of treated individuals in each group that give JTPA a positive evaluation in the NJS survey.
+The remaining eight columns report experimental impact estimates (for each group) for eight different earnings and employment outcomes.
+The first two outcomes are self-reported earnings, and any self-reported employment, in the first 18 months after random assignment, which corresponds roughly to the whole period prior to the survey response for most sample members.
+The second two outcomes instead focus on respondent's status right around the time of the survey question: These are selfreported earnings, and any employment, in month 18 after random assignment.
+The remaining four outcomes repeat the first four, but use the quarterly data from the matched UI earnings records instead of respondents' self-reported outcome data.
 We include both sets because they appear substantially different at both the individual and aggregate levels - see the discussions in Smith (1997a,b) and Kornfeld and Bloom (1999).
-The final row of Table 1 reports the correlation between the percent with a positive self-reported evaluation and the impact estimates in each column and the p-value from a test of the null hypothesis that the population correlation coefficient equals zero.
+Throughout our discussion of results, we refer to these collectively as the "eight outcomes."
+Entries in the last row of each outcome column in Table 1 are the correlation (and p-value against zero correlation) between the fractions of treated individuals giving a positive evaluation (the first column) and the impact estimates in that column.